How Much Does It Cost to Add a Dormer? (2024 Pricing)

 When adding a dormer, you’ll almost always need to remove the existing roof deck.
 The average cost of removal is around $5–$8 per foot of roof deck, but expenses will vary depending on project size, shape, and location.

 The roofing material used on the dormer will impact the project cost.
-For example, a metal roof requires special installation and is more expensive, while cedar shingles are easier to install and less expensive.
+For example, a metal roof is more expensive and requires special installation, while asphalt shingles are easier to install and less expensive.
 You’ll also have to factor in the old roofing material and how expensive it is to take off.
 The material cost may also be impacted by whether an expert does the work.

 Can You Install a Dormer Yourself?